What is Brazilian Blowout?

 Here are a few photos of before-and-after results of customers who used the Brazilian Blowout.
 Frizzy, unruly and tangled hair became sleek, smooth and shiny when flat-ironed.

 However, as with any chemical straightening process, there are shortcomings.
 Let’s have a more conclusive look at the pros and cons of the Brazilian Blowout Method.

 What Are The Advantages of Brazilian Blowout?

 - No unpleasant chemical odors

-- Process is only 90 minutes long – less than the time that you may take to flat iron your hair
+- The process is only 90 minutes long – less than the time that you may take to flat iron your hair

-- High-protein solution protects hair from the flat irons’ heat as well as additional styling at home
+- The high-protein solution protects hair from the flat irons’ heat as well as additional styling at home

 - Hair looks and behaves better

 - The process is not permanent – customers can expect the effects to wear off within 12 weeks if they don’t like the results